 Regina First Aid provides a commitment to delivering comfortable and clean training centres that are centrally located throughout the Regina region.
 Classrooms are thoroughly clean and well maintained.
 This company emphasizes that a clean and convenient environment is crucial to understanding first-aid and CPR / AED.
 All course equipment and supplies are also thoroughly cleaned and well maintained.

 All awards given through this company satisfy the highest requirements and meet all work place and school laws.
 Awards are current for 3 years and are also acceptable all over Canada.
 All candidates who pass the course will receive a certificate automatically upon successful completion.
 Students will receive a wallet scale certification but could also acquire a large scale certificate at a small extra fee.
-Re-certification programs are also available for persons that want to refresh expiring or out of date certificates through the Canadian Red Cross.
+Re-certification programs are also available for persons that want to refresh expiring certificates through St Mark James.

 CPR “HCP” Course instructors

 Regina First Aid only employees the foremost experienced, professional and competent instructors to instruct all CPR HCP courses.
-All instructors are qualified and trained through the Red Cross.
+All instructors are qualified and trained through St Mark James Training.
 Teachers are patient and will definitely instruct in a range of methods to help meet the needs of your training methods.

 Lowest CPR “HCP” Training Prices in Regina